EshamAaqib/WSO2-LT-Linux-Administration/README.md

 ```
 ###### RUN ```df -hP``` to verify

 ###### STEP 5 : Finally we should auto mount the partition to /mnt on every reboot.
-At this point I went ahead and created a shell script and ran it as a systemd service to run on every boot.
+At this point I went ahead and created a bash script and ran it as a systemd service to run on every boot.
 Here is the shell script that I created and the systemd file

 ```
 #!/bin/bash
 #Script to automatically create and mount loopback partition
-losetup -fP /home/eshamaaqib/loopbackfile.img
+losetup -fP /LOCATIONOFLOOPBACKFILE/LOOPBACKFILE.img
 sudo mount /dev/loop12p1 /mnt
 ```
-###### IMPORTANT : After creating the shell script execute ```sudo chmod +x SCRIPTNAME``` to make the script executable
+###### IMPORTANT : After creating the bash script execute ```sudo chmod +x SCRIPTNAME``` to make the script executable

 ###### Now we can create a .service file in /lib/systemd/system to run the the script on every reboot.
 I executed ```sudo nano /lib/systemd/system/mountloop.service```.
 Here is the content of the .service file.